Letter dated 25 December 1885, from Maria in Wentworth, New Hampshire, to her cousin Martha in Laconia, New Hampshire.

 A letter from Mary of Northampton, Massachusetts, to her mother.
 She discussed daily life, fabrics, dyeing a dress, and the health of family members.

 Reverend Father Aurelius Maschio of Matunga, Bombay, India, writes to the proprietor of Holland's Jewelry Store in Moline, Illinois, requesting a donation for the "poor victims of the earthquake and the floods" in India.
 Letter typed on air mail stationery.

-Thomas Mathews writes to his friend, Robert John Black about his travels from England to America and about family left behind.
+A letter from Thomas Mathews of England, to his friend, Robert John Black of Rushville, Fairfield County, Ohio, about his travels from England to America and about family left behind.

 Letter from H.S.C.
 Matom to his nephew (no location is given).
 The letter discusses the death of a loved one and crop prices.
 Many words are spelled phonetically.

 The Matthews Family Papers contain letters written to and from members of the W. B. Matthews family in Atlanta and contains one recommendation letter from W. E. B. DuBois.
 A series of letters written by Joseph Cotter Jr. discuss race relations during World War I

 This collection contains four letters from Gravelly Springs, Alabama pertaining to ordinance returns and bills for Captain Clarence Mauck of the 4th U.S. Cavalry.

 This is an 1861 letter from Joel Maxon to friends or relatives.
 He inquires about the well-being of several friends and relatives.